tmkneiske/pandapipes-homepage/_pages/start.md

 ## Interactive Tutorials <a name="tutorials"></a>

 There are jupyter notebook tutorials on different functionalities of pandapipes.
-They can be viewed as static tutorials on github or as interactive tutorials via Binder.
+They can be viewed as static tutorials on GitHub or as interactive tutorials via Binder.
 Interactive tutorials take a moment to load.

-Pandapipes provides different calculation modes and, depending on the task you want to apply pandapipes to, you will not have to do all of the tutorials.
-Read the following descriptions in order to determine the tutorials, which are important for you.
+Pandapipes provides different calculation modes and, depending on the task you want to apply pandapipes to, you will not have to do all tutorials.
+Read the following descriptions in order to determine the tutorials which are important for you.

 <b>Static hydraulic calculations:</b>

-The tutorials linked in this section describe how pandapipes can be used to calculate the pressure and velocity distribution in case of static boundary conditions.
+The tutorials linked in this section describe how pandapipes can be used to calculate the pressure and velocity distribution in a network in case of static boundary conditions.
 Examples are given for compressible and incompressible media.
-Because every other calculation includes the calculation of hydraulic properties, this section is a good place to begin:
+Because every other calculation includes the calculation of network hydraulics, this section is a good place to begin:

    -  Minimal example hydraulic calculation ([static](https://github.com/e2nIEE/pandapipes/blob/master/tutorials/minimal_example.ipynb) / [interactive](https://mybinder.org/v2/gh/e2nIEE/pandapipes/master?filepath=tutorials/minimal_example.ipynb))
    -  Creating a simple gas or water network ([static](https://github.com/e2nIEE/pandapipes/blob/master/tutorials/creating_a_simple_network.ipynb) / [interactive](https://mybinder.org/v2/gh/e2nIEE/pandapipes/master?filepath=tutorials/creating_a_simple_network.ipynb))
    -  Working with height differences ([static](https://github.com/e2nIEE/pandapipes/blob/develop/tutorials/height_difference_example.ipynb) / [interactive](https://mybinder.org/v2/gh/e2nIEE/pandapipes/master?filepath=tutorials/height_difference_example.ipynb))

-Some tutorials on the calculation of hydraulic properties are also available in German:
+Some tutorials on the calculation of network hydraulics are also available in German:

  -  Einfache Netzwerke in pandapipes modellieren ([static](https://github.com/e2nIEE/pandapipes/blob/master/tutorials/ein_einfaches_netz_erstellen.ipynb) / [interactive](https://mybinder.org/v2/gh/e2nIEE/pandapipes/master?filepath=tutorials/ein_einfaches_netz_erstellen.ipynb.ipynb))
  -  Modellieren mit Höhendifferenzen ([static](https://github.com/e2nIEE/pandapipes/blob/master/tutorials/höhendifferenzen.ipynb) / [interactive](https://mybinder.org/v2/gh/e2nIEE/pandapipes/master?filepath=tutorials/höhendifferenzen.ipynb.ipynb))

 <b>Static thermal calculations:</b>

-If not only hydraulic properties are of interest, but also temperature values along the pipe nodes have to be known, you can have a look at the following tutorial:
+If not only network hydraulics are of interest, but also temperature values along the pipes and nodes have to be known, you can have a look at the following tutorial:

    -  How to calculate pipe temperature ([static](https://github.com/e2nIEE/pandapipes/blob/master/tutorials/temperature_calculation.ipynb) / [interactive](https://mybinder.org/v2/gh/e2nIEE/pandapipes/master?filepath=tutorials/temperature_calculation.ipynb))

 In the special case of a district heating grid, the fluid flows in a closed loop.
-Heat is extracted by the consumers of the district heating network, which can be modeled in pandapipes with a heat exchanger.
+Heat is extracted by the consumers of the district heating network, which can be modeled in pandapipes with heat exchangers.
 To model flow in a closed loop, pandapipes provides a special kind of pump, which is introduced in this tutorial:

    -  Circular flow in a district heating grid ([static](https://github.com/e2nIEE/pandapipes/blob/develop/tutorials/Circular%20flow%20in%20a%20district%20heating%20grid.ipynb) / [interactive](https://mybinder.org/v2/gh/e2nIEE/pandapipes/master?filepath=%2Ftutorials%2FCircular%20flow%20in%20a%20district%20heating%20grid.ipynb))